-The Company's largest foreign currency exposure is to the Canadian Dollar, via ACI, with CAD1.4bn notional currency forward derivatives in place to hedge the foreign exchange risk to the Company's Regulatory surplus position.
+The Company's largest foreign currency exposure is to the Canadian Dollar, via ACI, with currency forward derivatives in place to hedge the foreign exchange risk to the Company's SII cover ratio position.
 The valuation of assets and liabilities are materially impacted by movements in market-implied interest rates and inflation, with those risks being managed within pre-defined risk appetites using a combination of asset-liability matching and derivatives.